-Professor Terry McConnell 317F Carnegie, 3-1499 Office Hours: MWF 2:30-3:30 and by appt. trmcconn@syr.edu
+Professor Terry McConnell 317F Carnegie, 3-1499 Office Hours: MWF 2:30-3:30 and by appt.

 Course Description MAT 512 is the second in a two semester sequence on the foundations of analysis that begins with MAT 412.
-It revisits many of the topics that are first introduced in a basic calculus course - continuity, differentiability, limits, and the Riemann Integral - but the emphasis here is on supplying full mathematical rigor.
+These two courses revisit many of the topics that are first introduced in a basic calculus course - continuity, differentiability, limits, and the Riemann Integral - but the emphasis here is on supplying full mathematical rigor.
 It is "calculus done right."
 Students will also continue to hone skills in writing proofs, and in engaging in mathematical discourse, both written and oral.